-The line graph below compares the cumulative total shareholder return on our common stock for the last five fiscal years with cumulative total return on the Standard & Poor's Small Cap 600 Index and the peer group index described below.
-This graph assumes a \$100 investment in each of Apogee, the Standard & Poor's Small Cap 600 Index and the peer group composite index at the close of trading on February 25, 2000, and also assumes the reinvestment of all dividends.
+The line graph below compares the cumulative total shareholder return on our common stock for the last five fiscal years with cumulative total return on the Standard & Poor's Small Cap 600 Index, the current peer group index described below and the Russell 2000 Index.
+This graph assumes a \$100 investment in each of Apogee, the Standard & Poor's Small Cap 600 Index, the current peer group composite index and the Russell 2000 Index at the close of trading on March 2, 2001, and also assumes the reinvestment of all dividends.

-Comparative Stock Performance Comparison of Five-Year Cumulative Total Return February 27, 2000 to February 26, 2005
+Comparative Stock Performance Five Year Cumulative Total Return March 3, 2001 to February 25, 2006